 As a U.S. citizen or legal permanent resident, your family members might be eligible for immigrant visas and green cards.
 There are two forms of family-based immigration systems in the United States:

-At the Law Office of Jamile Moraes Pellicer P.A., we understand the importance of family reunification.
+At the Law Office of 360 Immigration Law Group., we understand the importance of family reunification.
 As immigrants themselves, Jamile and her staff understand first-hand how difficult and frustrating the process can be, especially when you don’t have an attorney you can count on, someone you can trust and who has your back.
-Our experienced immigration attorney and staff guides families through both adjustments of status and consular processing.
+Our experienced immigration attorneys and staff guides families through both adjustments of status and consular processing.
 We keep you updated every step of the way.

 There are also different processes available for employers who need visas for their employees, and for entrepreneurs and other highly talented individuals.

-If you’re unsure which family-based immigration process is right for your loved ones, request a consultation with our attorney at our law firm.
-We listen to your story and examine your situation, assess your needs and eligibility, and educate you about your legal options.
+If you’re unsure which family-based immigration process is right for your loved ones, request a consultation with our experience team from the office of 360 Immigration Law Group today.
+We are here to listen to your story and examine your situation, assess your needs and eligibility, and educate you about your legal options.

 Our tri-Lingual team is happy to assist you – we speak English, Spanish and Portuguese.